 The Seminole Wars, also known as the Florida Wars, were three conflicts in Florida between the Seminole tribe and the United States Army.
-These wars consisted of three different wars including the First Seminole War from 1816 to 1819, the Second Seminole War from 1835 to 1842, and the Third Seminole War from 1855 to 1858).
+These wars consisted of three wars, including the First Seminole War from 1816 to 1819, the Second Seminole War from 1835 to 1842, and the Third Seminole War from 1855 to 1858).
 Together, the Seminole Wars were the longest and most expensive, both in human and monetary terms, of all the Indian Wars in United States history.

 Major General Andrew Jackson, who was ordered to take over the operation, chose to interpret Gaines’ instructions as sanctioning a full-scale invasion of the Spanish colony.
-He organized a force of about 7,500 volunteers, militia, subsidized Creek Indians, and Regulars, and invaded Florida with part of this force in the spring of 1818.
+He organized a force of about 7,500 volunteers, militia, subsidized Creek Indians, and Regulars and invaded Florida with part of this force in the spring of 1818.

 Jackson destroyed Seminole camps and captured Pensacola, the capital of Spanish Florida, and other Spanish strongholds.
 He also executed two British subjects, Alexander Arbuthnot and Robert Ambrister, who were accused of inciting and arming the Indians.
 Great Britain and Spain’s governments expressed outrage over the “invasion.”
 However, Spain could not defend or control the territory, as several local uprisings and rebellions were made clear.
 It also jeopardized negotiations with Spain pertinent to Florida’s cession to the United States in the Adams-Onis Treaty of 1819.
 Eventually, the British were mollified, and a compromise agreement was reached with the Spanish under which American forces were withdrawn from Florida without repudiating the politically popular Jackson.
 The transfer of Florida to the United States took place in 1821.